Olympus Diver Justice Pt.2

 They walked in silence.

 Trigger stopped.
-“They never even hit the distress beacon.”
+“They never send the Distress Signal.”

 Titus said nothing.

-They moved further into the base, stepping over spent shell casings, fried circuits, and scorch marks in the dirt where men had tried to crawl away.
-Trigger crouched near a fallen sniper turret.
+They moved further into the base, stepping over shell casings, destroyed Turrets, and scorch marks in the dirt where men had tried to crawl away.
+Trigger crouched near a fallen Diver.

 “I trained one of these kids,” he said quietly.
 “Saw him fire through a wall once—nailed a bot through the eye.
 Said he wanted to make his name here.”